Italy - Factors to watch on Nov. 21

 UNICREDIT

-Italy's biggest bank is considering offering to voluntarily convert some bonds, including the CASHES financial instruments issued in 2009, to reduce the size of a planned share issue, Il Sole 24 Ore newspaper said on Saturday.
+Italy's biggest bank is considering offering to voluntarily convert some bonds, including CASHES financial instruments issued in 2009, Il Sole 24 Ore newspaper said on Saturday.

 Separately, la Repubblica newspaper said UniCredit's asset manager Pioneer may pay an extraordinary dividend of 320 million euros before it is sold.